MicroStrategy/rest-api-docs/docs/common-workflows/manage-datamart-objects/retrieve-a-datamart-definition.md

 ---
-title: Workflow sample - Retrieve a datamart definition
+title: Retrieve a datamart definition
-sidebar_label: Retrieve a datamart definition
 description: This topic covers several workflows to retrieve an Datamart definition.
 ---